An estimated 125 million people are exposed to asbestos on the job annually.

 - Training: All workers exposed to asbestos at or above the standard PEL need to train before work can begin, and repeat training each year.
 Any workers in buildings presumed to have asbestos-containing materials will also require training.

 - Monitoring: Worksites need to be regularly monitored if there’s a risk of workers being exposed to asbestos at or above the PEL.
 Workers must also be medically examined regularly during their employment if exposed to levels at or above the PEL.
 Records for each site of the PEL and medical surveillance are required for at least 30 years.

 - Proper Hazard Warning: All asbestos worksites must be demarcated properly with clear signs explaining that asbestos is present and the threat it represents.
 Workers shouldn’t eat, drink or smoke around these areas and should take the appropriate measures if they will be entering the zone containing asbestos.

 Unfortunately, some states may not have an OSHA-approved health and safety plan for workers who may be exposed to asbestos.
 As a result, the EPA developed this rule under the Toxic Substances Control Act (TSCA) to extend the OSHA regulations to state and local who perform asbestos work and aren’t covered by the OSHA standards.

 Mine Safety and Health Administration (MSHA)

+Miners also have specific regulations that can help protect them on the job.
+Much like OSHA, these standards were set to protect miners from exposure to asbestos and other dangerous substances.
 Like the businesses that would be held to the OSHA standards, mining organizations must monitor the asbestos levels, limit miners’ exposure to asbestos, and provide protective respiratory devices to those facing asbestos and other health hazards.